 You’ll need to be extra disciplined if you plan to visit IHOP while on a low-carb diet.
 We recommend taking a look at their menu and picking out what you want to eat beforehand.
-Be sure to stick to your guns when it’s finally time to order.

 #2.
 Order breakfast no matter what time of day it is